ricksikka1/WhatToDo/notes.md

 * HAVE to return something, no such thing as void like thrift, but theres an empty message type

 * Need some sort of persistent storage so im going to use PostgreSQL

+* Service implementation in pkg/service will query the db and handle the requests